-Articles related to Linux Mint, the popular Ubuntu-based distribution that uses the Cinnamon desktop environment.
+Here you can find posts related to Linux Mint, the popular Ubuntu-based distribution that uses the Cinnamon desktop environment.
 Enjoy a mix of development updates, news, release overviews, and helpful how tos.